 The Graduate School is at the heart of the university’s vast research community.
 It offers programs in more than 100 areas, plus numerous minors, certificate programs and interdisciplinary options.
 These programs combine dynamic research opportunities with an emphasis on collaboration between departments.

 The NCSU Libraries is the gateway to knowledge for the university community and partners.
 We define the leading edge of information services and collections to support the university’s mission and to further knowledge in the world.
-Facilities include the D. H. Hill Library, Burlington Textiles Library, Harrye B. Lyons Design Library, Natural Resources Library, William Rand Kenan, Jr. Library of Veterinary Medicine and the soon to open James B. Hunt, Jr. Library.
+Facilities include the D. H. Hill Library, James B. Hunt Jr. Library, Burlington Textiles Library, Harrye B. Lyons Design Library, Natural Resources Library, William Rand Kenan, Jr. Library of Veterinary Medicine and the soon to open James B. Hunt, Jr. Library.